The Road to Newarre

 bredon beer?

 The same lack of information problem occurs when we look above the bar to where the sword Folly now resides.
-This is not Kvothe's Adem sword Saicere, he tells Chronicler that much, but the description we have strongly suggest it to be similar in its make up.
-[Visit the chandlery now?].
+This is not Kvothe's Adem sword Saicere, he tells Chronicler that much, but the description we have strongly suggests it to be very similar in its make up.
 In order for Kote to have become its new owner its previous owner is almost certainly dead and has no further use for it.
-If this blade was another Adem sword, that makes its correct home to be not on the wall of a bar but back in Haert on the wall of the Adem sword room where all such antique swords reside between owners.
-Kvothe promised to make arrangements for the return his own blade upon his death and so we can assume that has already happened back when he faked his own demise since the last thing he would want is for the Adem come looking for it.
+If this blade were another Adem sword, that makes its correct home to be not decorating the wall of a bar but back in Haert on the wall of the Adem sword room where all their ancestral swords reside between owners.
+Kvothe promised to make arrangements for the return his own blade upon his death and so we can assume that has already been taken care of back when he faked his own demise since the last thing he would want is for the Adem come looking for it.
 How?
 Well perhaps Kvothe paid a tinker to deliver it, that's what I'd do.

-Since Kote has decided to keep this sword instead suggests that he is confident that the Adem are certainly not currently scouring the 4corners in search of this ancient sword because it is simply not one of theirs.
-Folly is of a completely different lineage to their heirloom weapons.
+Since Kote has decided to keep this sword instead suggests that he is confident that the Adem are certainly not currently scouring the 4corners in search of this ancient relic because it is quite simply not one on their list.
+Folly has a completely different lineage to their heirloom weapons.

 From its very similar grey metal description and the inate feeling we get that this is somehow more than just a weapon, we can be pretty sure that Folly is indeed another ancient weapon from the lost days of Ergen.
-These Adem swords are very rare and special in the world today and I will go into much greater length concerning such artefacts when we reach The Chandlery but as far as Folly is concerned there is one other sword mentioned in these books outside it the Adem' hands that might also be an Ergen original and that is the blade which was carried by Cinder.
+These Adem type swords are very rare and special in the world today and I will go into much greater length concerning such artefacts soon but as far as Folly is concerned there is one other sword mentioned in these books outside of Adem' hands that might provide us with a match and that is the blade which was carried by Cinder.
 The description we have of that sword is not dissimilar to this one, especially if you focus on words like pale and elegant.
-It was also described like something more than a sword would be and it had a definite sense of forboding about it that might well come from being the property of a chandrian.
-Why would Kvothe hold Cinder's sword in such high esteem?
-Because according to the Cthaeh this blade would have been responsible for the death of his parents which will turn the expensive mounting board a shrine to their memory.
+It was also described like something more than a sword should be and it had a definite sense of forboding about it that might well come from being the property of a chandrian.
+Why would Kvothe hold Cinder's sword in such high esteem as to mount it on display?
+Because according to the Cthaeh this blade would have once been responsible for the death of his parents which will turn the expensive mounting board into a shrine to their memory.

 These two swords being one and the same is the most likely answer and if this puzzle is meant to be solved satisfactorily then the chances of it being any other sword are remote so I'm happy to name Folly as being Cinder's ex-sword with which can only mean that Kvothe once won it off him in a fight to the death.
 If Pat were ever to tell us that was indeed the correct answer then nobody would be surprised but until he does then any speculation regarding this sword is simply rumourmongering.